Becoming Orthodox: the actual theological problem

 I said that perhaps that deserved a blog post of its own, and this is that post.
 Actually it probably needs a whole series of posts, but this will have to do for now.

 As I said in the previous post, there were two things that sparked my initial interest in Orthodox theology: attending Holy Week and Easter services at St Sergius Institute in Paris, and reading and re-reading the catechetical address of St John Chrysostom, which was read there, in terms of which I interpreted the whole experience.
-And secondly, reading a book by Father Alexander Schmemann, The world as sacrament, which articulated very clearly the dissatisfaction I felt with Western theology, and presented the Orthodox alternative.
+And secondly, reading a book by Father Alexander Schmemann, The world as sacrament, later published in an expanded version as For the Life of the World, which articulated very clearly the dissatisfaction I felt with Western theology, and presented the Orthodox alternative.

 To understand this, however, one needs to go back to the 1960s, when there was a theological ferment in the Western world.
 To explain it, I will quote some contemporary documents that influenced me, and try to show how they linked together, in my mind at least.
 That will make this post rather long, and it may need to spill over into some other posts.